NLnetLabs/krill/README.md

 # Changelog

-## 0.13.0 RC6
+## 0.13.0 RC7

+RC7 fixes the following issue:
+- Prevent adding customer AS as provider on ASPA objects #1058

-RC6 fixes the following issues:
+RC6 fixes the following issue:
 - Updating an existing provider should update AFI limit choice #1055

 RC5 fixes the following issues: